26/04/2022

 The position of understanding and influence is greater, and a stronger position of leadership and knowledge is established.

-• The selection of a more appropriate design team that’s better suited to the project type.
+1. The selection of a more appropriate design team which better suits the project type.

-• Structured design processes that ensure project requirements are properly incorporated.
+3. Structured design processes that ensure proper incorporation of project requirements.

 Ryan gives the example of Chelsea Barracks Phase 4, a Qatari Diar project in central London that had several very complicated design processes.
 Through solid leadership, management, transparency, communication and a very competent design team, the project team overcame every hurdle.
-Expectations were always managed, and this paid dividends through the construction process, ultimately achieving better value for money, ROI and quality of product.
+They managed expectations, which paid dividends through the construction process, ultimately achieving better value for money, ROI and quality of product.
 The final result provided a better sense of place, not only for those who will live and work at the development, but also as a contribution to the city.
 Ordinarily, a developer wouldn’t have the same capability and ability to achieve the same result.

 Stepping into the shoes of a developer is a different world and there is much to learn.
 The working approach and line of thinking is different in several ways.
 An architectural education doesn’t automatically equip students to manage the business of development.
 It takes considerable time to gain an understanding of economics, business planning, finance, analysis, and investment strategies.
 The Global Master in Real Estate Development allows you to acquire all the key fundamentals in an efficient manner.